goomies/wp-custom-plugin-admin/README.md

 # Installation

-Download the plugin to your computer, then log in to your WP admin area and go to Plugins > Add New.
+Download the plugin to your computer, then log in to your [Wordpress](https://wordpress.org/) admin area and go to Plugins > Add New.
 Browse to the plugin archive and select it.
 Then click Install Now and the plugin will be installed shortly.
+Change the `admin.css` file in the plugin's css folder to get the desired change.

 # Credits